gkonovalov/android-vad/README.md

 #### Usage
 Yamnet VAD can identify [521](https://github.com/tensorflow/models/blob/master/research/audioset/yamnet/yamnet_class_map.csv) audio event classes (such as speech, music, animal sounds and etc) in small audio frames.
-By utilizing parameters such as **silenceDurationMs** and **speechDurationMs**, you can enhance the capability of VAD, enabling the detection of prolonged utterances while minimizing false positive results during pauses between sentences.
+By utilizing parameters such as **silenceDurationMs** and **speechDurationMs** and specifying sound category ex. **classifyAudio("Cat", audioData)**, you can enhance the capability of VAD, enabling the detection of prolonged utterances while minimizing false positive results during pauses between sentences.

 ```kotlin
     val vad = Vad.builder()